HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ##Keyboard Layout

-As I understand the situaiton there are two keyboard layouts which have historically been used to type Navajo.
+As I understand the situation there are two keyboard layouts which have historically been used to type Navajo.
 The first was developed prior to Unicode utilized a customized font.
-Keys were assigned on the baisis of which characters in the font were replaced.
+Keys were assigned on the basis of which characters in the font were replaced.
 We can see evidence of this historical artifact in the online work at: http://www.gomyson.com/traces.php

 ![Pre-Unicode Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/NAV-keyboard.jpg)
-In this keyboard layout each of the vowel permutations is treated with a seperate key.
-High toned n ⟨ ń ⟩, bared l ⟨ ɬ ⟩, and the glottal stop marker all recieve their own keys as well.
+In this keyboard layout each of the vowel permutations is treated with a separate key.
+High toned n ⟨ ń ⟩, bared l ⟨ ɬ ⟩, and the glottal stop marker all receive their own keys as well.

+This keyboard focuses on matching keystrokes to typographical units.
+For instance one key is designated for each of the following ⟨ a, á, ą, ą́ ⟩.
+Long vowels still require double taps of the keys.
+This keyboard layout does not show semetry between phonemes and keystrokes, but does show semetry between keystrokes and typographical units.

 The second keyboard layout as I understand it, [is the work of Chris Harvey](http://www.languagegeek.com/dene/dine/dine_bizaad.html).
-Chris created the keyboard to work and us Unicode characters.
+Chris created the keyboard to work with and use Unicode characters.
 In the process optimizing some of the required keys around the Unicode characters.
-For instance, combinging diacritics.
+For instance, combining diacritics.
 This keyboard layout in essence creates a modifier key for tone marks and nasalization marks.
-This is where a vowel or nasal key is pressed and then imediatly following key press would add a modifier diacritic like the acute accent or ogonek.
+This is where a vowel or nasal key is pressed and then immediately following key press would add a modifier diacritic like the acute accent or ogonek.
+It is important to note that this keyboard is still optimizd around characters -- Unicode characters, rather than orthogrpahic typographic characters.
 A specific description of Chris' keyboard layout can be found here: Description: http://www.languagegeek.com/dene/keyboards/Keymaps/Navajo.pdf

 A visual comparison of the two keyboard layouts is below.
 ![Unicode Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/NAV-keyboard.jpg)
 ![Both Keyboards](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/799px-KB_USA-Navajo.svg.png)

-Image of both keyboards [from Wikipedia](https://sco.wikipedia.org/wiki/Navajo_leid)
+Image of both keyboards is sourced [from Wikipedia](https://sco.wikipedia.org/wiki/Navajo_leid).

-A third set of text input solutions were created to meet demands created by the proliforation of mobile communication devices.
-Jerome Tsosie, president and founder of Native Innovations Inc. is creditied with the design and production of the keyboard apps in the Android Market and the [iTunes Store](https://itunes.apple.com/us/app/navajo-keyboard/id577841547?mt=8) for Navajo language use.
+A third set of text input solutions were created to meet demands created by the proliferation of mobile communication devices.
+Jerome Tsosie, president and founder of Native Innovations Inc. is credited with the design and production of the keyboard apps in the Android Market and the [iTunes Store](https://itunes.apple.com/us/app/navajo-keyboard/id577841547?mt=8) for Navajo language use.

 ![iPhone Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/screen568x568.jpeg)